auscay/Automated-Email/README.md

 ```

 ## Future Enhancements
+- Add functionality for recurring email schedules.
+- Implement a more robust error logging mechanism.
+- Implement email templates for better customization.

+## Technologies Used
-- **Automated Sending:** Backend language
+- **PHP:** Backend language
 - **MySQL:** Database to store users and email schedules
 - **PHPMailer:** To handle email sending
 - **Composer:** PHP dependency management
 - **Dotenv:** For managing environment variable

-## Technologies Used
-- Add functionality for recurring email schedules.
-- Implement a more robust error logging mechanism.
-- Implement email templates for better customization.

 ## Contributions
 Contributions are welcome!
 Feel free to submit a pull request or open an issue.